What is REF?

 - provide benchmarking information for use the HE sector and for public information

 - inform the allocation of 'quality-related' (QR) funding for research.

 The REF assesses the quality of an institution’s research outputs, impacts and environment by a process of peer review, carried out by expert disciplinary panels made up of senior academics, international representatives, and research users from business, industry and the public and third sectors.
 Research outputs, impacts and environment are graded from 4* (‘world-leading’) to 1* (‘recognised nationally’).

-More information about the RCA's preparations for REF2021 can be found in the College’s Code of Practice on the Selection of Staff for REF2021, which sets out the steps the RCA will take to ensure that fairness, transparency, equality and diversity are at the heart both of the way we deliver our strategic objectives for research and knowledge exchange, and of the way we prepare our submission for REF2021.
+More information about the RCA's preparations for REF 2021 can be found in the College’s Code of Practice on the Selection of Staff for REF 2021, which sets out the steps the RCA took to ensure that fairness, transparency, equality and diversity were at the heart both of the way we deliver our strategic objectives for research and knowledge exchange, and of the way we prepared our submission for REF 2021.